CPDWim/euNTT/docs/install.md

 4. After filling out the form details, click the "Create" button

-5. Under "Parameters," set the values for the fields `storageclass.rwo` and `storageclass.rwx` with the appropriate storage classes.
-For OpenShift Container Storage, the values will be `ocs-storagecluster-ceph-rbd` and `ocs-storagecluster-cephfs`, respectively.

-6. After filling out the form details, click the "Create" button
+5. After filling out the form details, click the "Create" button

-7. Wait for the synchronization to complete.
+6. Wait for the synchronization to complete.